 To help any of you who may be planning a visit to this fantastically beautiful place, we’ve put together a little guide to help you decide what would suit you the best.
 Keep in mind, all of the villages are easily accessible by boat, but having a comfortable home base is always important.

-Pana, as most people call it, is the main access point for all of Lake Atitlan and the jumping off point for the rest of the villages.
+Pana, as most people call it, is the main access point and central town of Lake Atitlan and the jumping off point for the rest of the villages.
 While visiting, you’ll certainly pass through.
 It’s the largest of all the towns and where the majority of tourists and expats make their base.

 Along the main strip of Calle Santander, you’ll find a lot of western-style restaurants as well as a happening nightlife scene.
 Beginning late in the afternoon, street food carts make their appearance; offering a wider range of food options away from the burgers and pasta.